(syllabus and calendar)

 One use case for extending interfaces is to perform something a bit similar to multiple inheritance that I call "cumulative obligation".
 A subinterface called Dog might inherit the contract for getName() and bark().
 However, there is no need to support the renaming of a dog object.
 The subinterface called MutableDog might also inherit the setName() contract.
 The application that implements the MutableDog interface has to provide a code block for each of three methods, including support for the renaming of a dog object.

 Another example: the IReplacableByPatron subinterface for a library might extend both the ILibraryProperty interface and the IDonor interface.
 In this scenario, normally if a patron loses a library item, the patron must eventually pay the library to order a replacement item, which might be slow, expensive (many publications cost ten times more for a library to order than for a single person to order), and require the involvement of a remote billing department.
-If instead, the patron chooses to quickly locate and donate the item from some third party, the library can get the item back in circulation quicker and cheaper.
+If instead, the patron chooses to quickly locate and donate the item from some third party (such as Amazon, eBay, or Craigslist), the library can get the item back in circulation quicker and cheaper, and keep its donor happy as well.
 The library can use the IDonor interface to avoid charging the patron a fine.

 You already know that you can write a subclass that inherits from its superclass by using the keyword extends.